antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 | 0              | I also found use of the word "humanists” confusing … |
 | 0              | Oooooh thank you Mr. DietLime …                      |

 To read in this data you will use a data reader which is an ML.NET component.
 The reader takes in the environment and requires you to define the schema of your data.
-In this case the first column (Toxic) is of type Boolean and the "label" (meaning also the prediction) and the second column (Comment) is the feature of type text/string that we are going to use to predict the sentiment on.
+In this case the first column (Toxic or Label) is of type Boolean (meaning also the prediction) and the second column (Comment or Text) is the feature of type text/string that we are going to use to predict the sentiment on.

 ```cs
 var reader = new TextLoader(env,